ENicholeD/EpiForum/FrontEnd/README.md

 ## Description

-_A place for Epicodus students to ask and answer questions like a message board._
+_A place for Epicodus students to ask and answer questions like a message board.
+Epicodus Social Media_

 ## Setup/Installation Requirements